link-foundation/use-m/README.md

 ## Questions and issues

 If you have any questions or issues, [please write us on GitHub](https://github.com/link-foundation/use-m/issues).
 Together we can ensure this package will have highest quality possible.
 Your feedback is valuable and helps improve the project.

+## Contributing

+We welcome contributions!
+To contribute please [open Pull Request](https://github.com/link-foundation/use-m/pulls) with any suggested changes.

 ## License